colizoli/pupil_associative_learning/dataset-cue_target_orientation/README.txt

 The public data can be downloaded here: https://doi.org/10.34973/t41p-hx94

-The participants file used in the current article can be found in dataset-cue_target_orientation > derivatives > participants.csv
+The participants file used in the current article can be found in dataset-cue_target_orientation > analysis > participants.csv
-A copy of the processed data file for the current article can be found in dataset-cue_target_orientation > derivatives > save_processed_data > task-cue_target_orientation_subjects.csv
+A copy of the processed data file for the current article can be found in dataset-cue_target_orientation > save_processed_data > task-cue_target_orientation_subjects.csv